 After a successful career in karting and HQ Holdens in the early 90s, Walsh made the move overseas to chase the Formula 1 dream, racing in British Formula Ford and French Formula Renault, before contesting selected Asian open-wheel categories.

-Walsh won the prestigious FIA International Asian Drivers’ Championship in 1998 and received a drive with the T.O.M.S.
-Toyota team to contest the Japanese F3 Championship in ’99.
+Walsh won the prestigious FIA International Asian Drivers' Championship in 1998 and received a drive in the T.O.M.S.
+Toyota team to contest the Japanese F3 Championship in '99.